codes-witch/NLG_Klumpp_Verratti/ReadMe.md

 conda activate gve-lrcn
 ```

-4. Download pre-trained model and data (Note: For the COCO data, please follow this link: https://cocodataset.org/#download )
+4. Download pre-trained model and data (Note: For the COCO data, please follow this link and download the train and

-TODO CHECK WHAT NEEDS TO BE DOWNLOADED
+validation data (2014), as well as the annotations: https://cocodataset.org/#download )

 ```bash
 sh rsa-file-setup.sh